 This sunset colored truck offers the classic island flavor, with dishes like BBQ pork sandwiches, garlic chili pepper shrimp and Aloha burgers (pineapple, teriyaki and cheese).
 Perfect for visitors tuckered out after a long day at the beach looking for both affordable and quality food.

-Traveling with your family and they can’t make up their mind as to where to eat?
+Family of indecisive eaters?
 Well luckily, directly next to Craving Thai is Chalupa’s!
 An authentic Mexican flavor, they offer an impressive range of plates, burritos, tacos and more.
 They even share tables, so kick back and relax and try something from one of each.

-Deemed the “Dragon Wagon”, this cabin shaped food truck is certainly on fire!
+Deemed the “Dragon Wagon”, this cabin-shaped food truck is certainly on fire!
 The first of its kind to hit the island scene, Yanagai offers some of the best sushi on Kauai.
-Made with local, fresh ingredients it is no wonder why they draw lines of both hungry visitors and locals.
+Made with local, fresh ingredients, it is no wonder why they draw lines of both hungry visitors and locals.
 Whether you try The Dragon, Da Kill Crab or the Megaz roll you will not leave disappointed.

-Poipu’s newest organic Shave Ice truck!
+Poipu’s newest organic shave ice truck!
 Just in time for summer, The Fresh Shave opened Friday, June 13th.
 They pride themselves on using all local, fresh and organic syrups (as opposed to corn syrup and artificial dyes).
 Customers can truly taste the difference!
 Some flavors include The Handlebar (pineapple and coconut), The Walrus (watermelon and basil) and The Dirt Squirrel (cold brew coffee + cream + sugar).
 We can’t wait to get our hands on one of these refreshing treats!

 Eleele / Hanapepe:

 These guys do it right.
 Food scientists of sorts, this pair of friendly chefs make sure their delectable dishes are cooked just right.
-Offering things like the 100% Awesome Bacon Burger, the PBAT (pork belly, pickled mustard seeds, applewood smoked mayo, arugula and tomato on a torta roll) and their famous Gooey Gourmet Grilled Cheeses (made with cheeses like aged cheddar and gouda and stuffed with fillings of fig and basil or raspberry and rosemary).
+Offering things like the 100% Awesome Bacon Burger, the PBAT (pork belly, pickled mustard seeds, applewood smoked mayo, arugula and tomato on a torta roll) and their famous Gooey Gourmet Grilled Cheeses (made with cheeses like aged cheddar and Gouda and stuffed with fillings of fig and basil or raspberry and rosemary).
 Is your mouth watering yet?
 You can find them at the Nawiliwili Small Boat Harbor most days, and at Hanapepe’s Art Night every Friday.

 The best part about these culinary cruisers?
 If you miss them in one place, they’ll pop up at another!
 Keep an eye out for food truck events and be sure to check out daily schedules on Facebook or Twitter.
 Now the hardest part is simply deciding where to eat.
-Bon Appetit!
+Bon appetit!